London, United Kingdom

 Career Highlights

-Mookerjee is associated with UCL Business Plc, where he continues to advance his research and innovations.
-His work has garnered attention for its potential impact on public health and the treatment of liver-related diseases.
+Mookerjee is currently associated with UCL Business Plc, where he continues to innovate and contribute to medical research.
+His work has garnered attention for its potential impact on treating liver diseases, which affect millions worldwide.

 Collaborations

-Mookerjee collaborates with esteemed colleagues such as Rajiv Jalan and Krista Rombouts, contributing to a dynamic research environment that fosters innovation.
+Mookerjee has collaborated with esteemed colleagues such as Rajiv Jalan and Krista Rombouts, further enhancing the scope and impact of his research.

 Conclusion